2013

 - Ender’s Game – Orson Scott Card

-NOTE: This list only consists of novels, novellas, memoirs, and short story collections.
+NOTE: This list only consists of novels, novellas, memoirs, creative non-fiction, and short story collections.
 As much as I love poetry and graphic novels, they are not included.
 Of course, recommendations are always welcome!

 Great list.